bigman73/footpedalkeyboard/README.md

 Converts pedal button events into operating system virtual keyboard sequences.
 For example: If Pedal A is clicked (pressed and released) then the python driver will generate a Media Prev keyboard stroke on the operating system.
 A musician can then control music playback by using his/her feet, a very natural way for musicians that use foot pedals for effects and volume control, when playing instruments such as guitar, bass guitar and keyboards.

-Origianlly, I wanted to be able to able to control [Practice#](https://github.com/bigman73/practicesharp), my open source practice application, with my feet - instead of getting out of practice position and having to use my hands in order control the application
+Originally, I wanted to be able to able to control [Practice#](https://github.com/bigman73/practicesharp), my open source practice application, with my feet - instead of getting out of practice position and having to use my hands in order control the application
 With Practice# the setup is as followes:
 + Pedal A -> Look back (key = l)
 + Pedal B -> Rewind a few seconds back (key = ,)